Caus-tubh/IIITH_Router_LAN/README.md

         wan: CTRL-EVENT-EAP-SUCCESS EAP authentication completed successfully
         wan: CTRL-EVENT-CONNECTED - Connection to 01:XX:c2:00:00:XX completed [id=0 id_str=]
     ```
+3. If you get an error message similar to
+      ```Successfully initialized wpa_supplicant
+      Line 6: unknown network field 'eap'.
+      Line 7: unknown network field 'identity'.
+      Line 8: unknown network field 'password'.
+      Line 9: unknown network field 'phase1'.
+      Line 10: unknown network field 'phase2'.
+      Line 11: failed to parse network block.
+      Failed to read or parse configuration '/etc/config/wpa.conf'.
+      ```
+      That means your WPAD (Wireless Protected Access Daemon) cannot handle 802.1X authentication.
+For this you will have to install ```wpad-openssl``` or ```wpad-wolfssl```, although [even wpad-wolfssl may not work](https://unix.stackexchange.com/questions/775969/openwrt-wpa-supplicant-does-not-support-the-network-block).

+      You can try installing the library directly from the ipk file but that did not work for me so i had to build the image using the image builder and then flash the image into the router.
 ## Credits:

 This information is from multiple online resources, including [Self-Help Portal](self-help.iiit.ac.in).
 I would also like to thank my buddy [Harsha Vardhan](https://www.linkedin.com/in/harshavardhannarla/) for helping me out.